-Small, Rural and Transitioning Counties Infrastructure Program Support need for investment in new infrastructure.
+Small, Rural and Transitioning Counties Infrastructure Program Support urbanization of rural lands has placed a significant strain on existing infrastructure and the need for investment in new infrastructure.
 In addition to traditional infrastructure demands, the global pandemic shined a light on the critical nature of universal access to broadband/highspeed internet.
-Consistent with the general consensus, it is time we view broadband/high-speed internet as essential infrastructure.
+There is broad consensus that we, as a collective society, view broadband/high-speed internet as essential infrastructure and bridge the 'digital divide'.
 Across Florida the demand generated by growth exceeds the ability of most local jurisdictions to unilaterally keep pace with infrastructure needs.
 Nassau, like most transitioning communities, is dependent on State and Federal support to accommodate growth in a responsible manner.

 Background: Like many counties in Florida, Nassau is a rapidly transitioning coastal county that is in a hyper-growth situation.
-The rapid expansion of the population and correlating urbanization of rural lands has placed a significant strain on existing infrastructure and the
+The rapid expansion of the population and correlating